 The School of Nursing offers the programs listed below.
 Click on the links to learn more about them.

 Northern Michigan University reactivated its practical nursing (LPN) program in 2013, with 15 credits of prerequisite courses being offered.
 The classes are AH 101, AH 102, BI 104, HN 210, HP 200, and PN 103.
-Upon completion of prerequisite courses, a cohort of 40 students will be selected for admission to the LPN courses for fall 2015.
+Upon completion of prerequisite courses, a cohort of 40 students will be selected for admission to the LPN courses for Fall.
 Once accepted into the program, students will complete three semesters of LPN courses, which were revised for Fall 2015 in order to support the use of concept-based curricula and competency-based outcome evaluation, which was published by The American Association of Colleges of Nursing (AACN) and supported by the National League of Nursing - Accreditation Commission (NLN-AC).
-These courses consist of 10 credits in fall 2015, 14 credits in winter 2015 and 5 credits in summer 2015.
+These courses consist of 10 credits in Fall, 14 credits in Winter and 5 credits in Summer.

 Those interested in the program can apply for admission to NMU online at www.nmu.edu/admissions or by calling 906-227-2650.